sst/sst/www/docs/constructs/Script.md

 ### Running before deploy

-You can configure the Script to run at the beginning of the deployment, before any resources are deployed.
+You can configure the `Script` to run at the beginning of the deployment, before any resources are deployed.

-First, create a "BeforeDeployStack" in "index.js" or ".ts".
+First, create a stack for the construct.
+Let's call it `BeforeDeployStack` and add it to your `lib/index.js`.

 ```js title="lib/index.js"
 const beforeDeployStack = new BeforeDeployStack(app, "before-deploy");

 const apiStack = new ApiStack(app, "api");
 const dbStack = new DBStack(app, "db");